 Philosophy, says Aristotle, begins in wonder.

-While literally meaning "the love of wisdom," Philosophy is the most ancient of academic disciplines and a vibrant modern pursuit, capable of being applied to almost every conceivable area of thought and action.
+While literally meaning "the love of wisdom," Philosophy is the most ancient of academic disciplines Follow Philosophy on and a vibrant modern pursuit, capable of being applied to almost every conceivable area of thought and action.
 Fundamentally, Philosophy is about understanding and analyzing arguments, determining whether a particular claim has relevant evidence provided for it, whether the evidence is logically related to the claim, and thus whether the claim is true, false, indeterminate, or as yet unsubstantiated.
 Philosophy also continuously exposes and evaluates the often hidden assumptions on which claims are based.
 Claims and arguments exist and need to be evaluated in all areas of study, Philosophy therefore is a kind of "meta-discipline."
 The analytical skills one develops in studying it may be directed toward any phenomenon.
 While many disciplines claim to teach critical thinking and problem-solving skills, Philosophy is the one area which actually, literally specializes in such skills.

 Although a metadiscipline, Philosophy is sometimes usefully divided into four main areas, which describe the kinds of general questions that philosophers focus on:

 1. Metaphysics: what is the nature of reality and how does reality work?
 Related to this basic concern are questions about the existence and nature of God, the role of science in getting at truth, the structure of time and space, whether consciousness can be explained by materialist physics, the relationship between ideas and the world, and whether there is ultimate meaning and direction to existence.